Head Coach, General Manager, Governor:

 Brad Bakken

-Brad Bakken grew up on the Walnut Grove community of Langley and played his minor hockey with the Langley Minor Hockey Association.
+Brad Bakken grew up in the Walnut Grove community of Langley and played his minor hockey with the Langley Minor Hockey Association.
 He was drafted to the Seattle Thunderbirds in the seventh round of the Western Hockey League Bantam draft.
-Brad was fifteen when the inaugural season of the Major Midget league was established.
+Brad was fifteen when the inaugural season of the BC Major Midget League (now the BCEHL) was established.
 He played for the regional team then called the Fraser Valley Flames (now the Fraser Valley Thunderbirds).
-At sixteen he moved to Osoyoos to play in the Kootenay International Junior Hockey League for the then Osoyoos Storm (now the Kamloops Storm).
+At sixteen, he moved to Osoyoos to play in the Kootenay International Junior Hockey League for the then Osoyoos Storm (now the Kamloops Storm).
 He then played in the Western Hockey League for the Seattle Thunderbirds before finishing his Junior hockey career at home for the then Langley Chiefs (now Chilliwack Chiefs) in the British Columbia Hockey League.
 Brad furthered his hockey career by attending Mt.
 Royal University winning a championship in the Alberta Colleges Athletic Conference.
-He finished his College athletics as the Captain of the Trinity Western University Spartans while earning degree in Corporate Communications.
+He finished his College athletics as the Captain of the Trinity Western University Spartans while earning a degree in Corporate Communications.
 He was the Assistant Coach and associate General Manager for the Langley Trappers in their 2016-2017 inaugural season.
-Brad spent three seasons with Bobby Henderson and the Langley Rivermen as the assistant coach in the British Columbia Hockey League.

 Assistant Coach & Head Scout: